How Do You Embed Quotes

 VIII.
 Conclusion

 Mastering the art of embedding quotes is an essential skill for any writer or researcher.
 By carefully selecting quotes, employing appropriate integration techniques, and adhering to proper formatting and citation, you can strengthen your arguments, add credibility to your work, and create a more engaging and impactful piece.
-Remember that the goal is not just to include quotes, but to use them strategically to enhance your writing and convey your message effectively.
+Still, remember that the goal is not just to include quotes, but to use them strategically to enhance your writing and convey your message effectively.
 Practice and attention to detail will help you develop this important skill and improve your writing considerably.